The Board of Directors of BNY Mellon Government Securities Services Corp.

 A director will be deemed not to be independent if the Board finds that the director has material business arrangements with BNY Mellon that would jeopardize his or her judgment.
 In making independence determinations, the Board will review business arrangements between (a) BNY Mellon and the director, and (b) BNY Mellon and an entity for which the director serves as an officer or general partner, or of which the director directly or indirectly owns 10 percent or more of the equity.
 Such arrangements will not be considered material if:

 in the event that the arrangement had not been made or were terminated in the normal course of business, it is not reasonably likely that there would be a material adverse effect on the financial condition, results of operations, or business of the recipient.
 In applying the factors listed in (a) and (b), above, the Board may consider such other factors as it may deem necessary to arrive at sound determinations as to the independence of each director, and such factors may override the conclusion of independence or non-independence that would be reached simply by reference to the enumerated facts.

-In considering diversity of the Board (in all aspects of that term), the stockholders will take into account various factors and perspectives, including differences of viewpoint, professional experience, education, skill and other individual qualities and attributes that contribute to Board heterogeneity, as well as race, gender and national origin.
+In considering diversity of the Board (in all aspects of that term), the stockholders will take into account various factors and perspectives, including differences of viewpoint, professional experience, education, skill and other demographics, such as race, gender, ethnicity, and sexual orientation, as well as the variety of attributes that contribute to the Board’s collective strength.